rajinder-yadav/micro_test/README.md

 Here are the following steps you need to start testing with 'Micro Test'.

+Copy the file micro-test.hpp into the root of your test folder.

-Include the following header files.
+Include the following header files from the source file of your test project.

 ```
 #include <iostream>
 #include <string>
 #include <fstream>
 #include <sstream>
 #include <functional>

+#include "micro-test.hpp"
 ```

-Create an instance of TestRunner, it's a good idea to use the name 'test' as it will become very obvious when you see the code examples.
+Create an instance of MicroTest::TestRunner, it's a good idea to use the name 'test' as it will become very obvious when you see the code examples.

 ```
 MicroTest::TestRunner test;